tfpf/graph-plot/README.md

 | Python     | 3.8             |
 | Matplotlib | 3.3.3           |
 | NumPy      | 1.17            |

+These requirements are not strict.
+Slightly older versions should also be okay.

 # Usage
 Clone or download this repository.
 Open a terminal window to the clone or